tiger40490/repsc/cppProj/HRT/docs/test_plan.md

-Q: what integrated test cases are more "effective" at testing multiple classes?
+# Q: what integrated test cases are more "effective" at testing multiple message types?

 A: I feel the Cxl i.e. Decrement test is very good.
 Such a test requires the AddOrder message be saved, and then look-up, then quantity subtraction.

 A: Before a Cxl, it's also effective to send a Exe on the same order, as it also requires order look-up and quantity decrement.

 A: Before the Exe, it's also effective to send a Rep. This requires look-up.

+# -- OOS scenario --
+I sent Packet #1 #2 #5 #4 #3